insidegui/WWDC/README.md

 ![screenshot](https://raw.githubusercontent.com/insidegui/WWDC/master/screenshots/screenshot.png)

+## Download the entire session videos

+To download every available session video of 2015, go to settings and klick the "Download All Videos" button.

 ## El Capitan support

 Almost everything works fine on El Capitan, but live ~~sessions currently only play the audio, this seems to be a bug in AVFoundation and I'm currently trying to fix it~~.
 I've managed to get live streamed sessions working on El Capitan by using a custom player view, but I've not had the time to implement complete controls (volume, scrubbing, etc).